A system must be managed. It is management’s job to direct the efforts of all components toward the aim of a system.

 Approving the Investment in Epics

 Epics play another important role in the system that constitutes SAFe.
 Specifically, epics, by their very definition, require financial approval from the portfolio stakeholders, even in the context of an approved value stream budget.
-The ability to even implement Lean-Agile budgeting—to fund the value streams directly and empower value stream stakeholders to allocate spend to the their initiatives—is dependent on certain checks and balances in the system.
-One of these is that large spend items still require visibility approval, even if the value stream budget can support it.
-Epics play a key role in that process as they consume signifiant amounts of resources and often represent changes in technical or business strategy.
-It behooves everyone—those empowering, and those empowered—to collaborate and approve such large spend items.
+The ability to even implement Lean-Agile budgeting—to fund the value streams directly and empower value stream stakeholders to allocate spend to the initiatives—is dependent on certain checks and balances in the system.
+One of these is that large-spend items still require visibility approval, even if the value stream budget can support them.
+Epics play a key role in that process as they consume significant amounts of resources and often represent changes in technical or business strategy.
+It behooves everyone—those empowering, and those empowered—to collaborate and approve such large-spend items.
 Refer to Budgets for further discussion.